 An example of single column email layout:

-A single-column email layout can be used for:
+A single-column email layout is best suited for:

 - Welcome emails